-- Helmets are compulsory for motorcyclists if the motorcycle is 50cc or more.
+- Helmets are compulsory for motorcyclists.
 Police will book you if you're caught without a helmet.

-Hitching is never entirely safe in any country in the world, and we don't recommend it.
-Travellers who decide to hitch should understand that they are taking a small but potentially serious risk.
+Hitching is never entirely safe, and we don’t recommend it.
+Travellers who hitch should understand that they are taking a small but potentially serious risk.
 People who do choose to hitch will be safer if they travel in pairs; they should let someone know where they are planning to go.
 In particular, it is unwise for women to hitch alone; women are better off hitching with a male companion.

 Some parts of Greece are much better for hitching than others.
 Getting out of major cities tends to be hard work and Athens is notoriously difficult.
 Hitching is much easier in remote areas and on islands with poor public transport.
 On country roads it is not unknown for someone to stop and ask if you want a lift, even if you haven't stuck a thumb out.

 Most Greek towns are small enough to get around on foot.
-All the major towns have local buses, but the only places you're likely to need them are Athens, Patra, Kalamata and Thessaloniki.
+All the major towns have local buses, but they are especially useful in Athens, Patra, Kalamata and Thessaloniki.

 Athens has a good underground system, and Thessaloniki is in the process of constructing one, too (expected to open at the end of 2020).
 Note that only Greek student cards are valid for a student ticket on the metro.

 Taxis are widely available in Greece, except on very small or remote islands.
 They are reasonably priced by European standards, especially if three or four people share costs.
 Many taxi drivers now have sat-nav systems in their cars, so finding a destination is a breeze as long as you have the exact address.

-Yellow city cabs are metered, with rates doubling between midnight and 5am.
+City cabs are metered, with rates doubling between midnight and 5am.
 Additional costs are charged for trips from an airport or a bus, port or train station, as well as for each piece of luggage over 10kg.
 Before you get into the taxi ask how much the price is likely to be.
 In some places, such as on islands, where they shuttle tourists between popular locations, the price is set each season.

 Some taxi drivers in Athens have been known to overcharge unwary travellers.
 If you have a complaint about a taxi driver, take the cab number and report your complaint to the tourist police.
 Taxi drivers in other towns in Greece are, on the whole, friendly, helpful and honest.

-Trains are operated by the Greek railways organisation OSE.
-The Greek railway network is extremely limited with lines closed in recent years in areas such as the Peloponnese.
+Trains are operated by the railways organisation OSE (now an Italian-run company).
+The railway network is extremely limited with lines closed in recent years in areas such as the Peloponnese.
 OSE's northern line is the most substantial.
-Standard-gauge service runs from Athens to Dikea in the northeast via Thessaloniki and Alexandroupoli.
+Standard-gauge services run from Athens to Dikea in the northeast via Thessaloniki and Alexandroupoli.
 There are also connections to Florina and the Pelion Peninsula.
-The Peloponnese network runs only as far as Klato, with bus services to Plata for ferry connections.
+The Peloponnese network runs only as far as Kiato, with bus services to Plata for ferry connections.

 Due to financial instability, prices and schedules are very changeable.
 When you can, double-check on the OSE website.
 Information on departures from Athens or Thessaloniki are also available by calling 1440.

 There are two types of service: regular (slow) trains that stop at all stations, and faster, modern intercity (IC) trains that link most major cities.
-Train fares have increased dramatically since the crisis; it used to be the country's cheapest form of public transport: 2nd-class fares are absurdly cheap, and even 1st class is cheaper than bus travel.
+Train fares have increased dramatically since the crisis; it used to be the country's cheapest form of transport, but no longer.

-- Eurail, Inter-Rail and Rail Plus Balkan Flexipass cards are valid in Greece, but they're generally not worth buying if Greece is the only place where you plan to use them.
-For IC and sleeper cars, a costly supplement is required.
+- Eurail, Inter-Rail and Rail Plus Balkan Flexipass cards are valid in Greece, but they're generally not worth buying if Greece is the only place you plan to use them.
+Check if a supplement is required for IC journeys.